khiemtranthien/python-oop-beginner-example/README.md

-# python-oop-beginner-example
+# Python OOP Beginner Examples
-Contain some examples for using OOP in Python
+Contain some examples of using OOP in Python